[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 East Mesa Trail:

 From the East Entrance of Zion National Park, drive east 2.4 miles on highway 9.
 Turn left at the signed "North Fork" junction.
 Drive 5.2 miles to signed "Zion Ponderosa Resort".
 Turn left and enter the Zion Ponderosa (N37° 16' 22", W112° 52' 24").
 From here, you will be driving on dirt roads.
 The Zion Ponderosa is private property, please respect this trailhead access.
 You will be crossing cabin sites with many spur roads, stay on the main road until told to turn off.
-You will be heading toward the Observation Point Trailhead.
+You will be heading toward the Observation Point Trailhead, sometimes there are signs, other times they have been removed.

 After entering the Zion Ponderosa, stay on the main road (do not turn left to the resort) and drive 0.7 miles to signed Cable Mountain, Observation Point road fork (N37° 16' 33", W112° 53' 02").
 Take the right fork and drive 0.7 miles to a tee in the road (N37° 16' 47", W112° 53' 45").
 Turn right, and drive 1.1 miles until road forks around a large ponderosa pine (N37° 17' 43", W112° 53' 49").
 Take the right fork and drive 0.2 miles to a spur road on the left (N37° 17' 51", W112° 54' 00").
 Take the spur road to the left and drive 0.1 miles.
 The road ends at a fence, which is the Zion Park boundary.
 There are no signs at the trailhead (N37° 17' 47", W112° 54' 04").